Persecution of Muslims in Myanmar: British rule

 In 1921, the population of Muslims in Burma was around 500,000.
 During British rule, Burmese Muslims were seen as "Indian", as the majority of Indians living in Burma were Muslims, even though the Burmese Muslims were different from Indian Muslims.
 Thus, Burmese Muslims, Indian Muslims and Indian Hindus were collectively known as "kala" (black or dark-skinned).

 After World War I, there was an upsurge in anti-Indian sentiments.
 There were several causes of anti-Indian and anti-Muslim sentiments in Burma.
-In India, many Buddhists had been persecuted by the Mughal empire.
+In India, many Buddhists had been persecuted by the Mughal Empire.
 There was significant job competition between Indian migrants, who were willing to do unpleasant jobs for low income, and the native Burmese.
 The Great Depression intensified this competition, aggravating anti-Indian sentiment.

-On May 22, 1930, anti-Indian riots were sparked by a labor issue at the Yangon port.
+On 22 May 1930, anti-Indian riots were sparked by a labor issue at the Yangon port.
 After Indian workers at the port went on strike, the British firm Stevedores tried to break the strike by hiring Burmese workers.
 The Stevedores and Indian workers reached a settlement on May 26 the Indians returned to work.
 Stevedores then laid off the recently hired Burmese workers.
 The Burmese workers blamed Indian workers for their loss of jobs, and a riot broke out.
 At the port, at least 200 Indian workers were massacred and dumped into the river.
 Another 2,000 were injured.
-Authorities fired upon armed rioters who refused to lay down their weapons, under Section 144 of the Criminal Procedure Code.
+Authorities fired upon armed rioters who refused to lay down their weapons under Section 144 of the Criminal Procedure Code.
 The riots rapidly spread throughout Burma, targeting Indians and Muslims.

 In 1938, anti-Muslim riots again broke out in Burma.
 Moshe Yegar writes that the riots were fanned by anti-British and nationalistic sentiments, but were disguised as anti-Muslim so as not to provoke a response by the British.
 Nevertheless, the British government responded to the riots and demonstrations.
 The agitation against Muslims and the British was led by Burmese newspapers.

 Another riot started after a marketplace scuffle between Indians and Burmese.
 During the "Burma for Burmese" campaign, a violent demonstration took place in Surti Bazaar, a Muslim area.
 When the police, who were ethnically Indian, tried to break up the demonstration, three monks were injured.
 Images of monks being injured by ethnically Indian policemen were circulated by Burmese newspapers, provoking riots.
 Muslim properties, including shops and houses were looted.
 According to official sources, 204 Muslims were killed and over 1,000 were injured.
 113 mosques were damaged.

 On 22 September 1938, the British Governor set up the Inquiry Committee to investigate the riots.
-It was determined that the discontent was caused by the deterioration in sociopolitical and economic condition of Burmese.
+It was determined that the discontent was caused by the deterioration in the sociopolitical and economic condition of the Burmese.
 This report itself was used to incite sectarianism by Burmese newspapers.